CensoredUsername/tinysort/README.md

 To store all numbers this compact, the sorting algorithmm does not store the actual numbers in the compressed stream.
 It stores a list of differences in this compressed stream.
 These are then compressed via arithmetic coding.

 The chosen arithmetic code model has an alphabet of two letters.
 1 means to add 1 to the accumulator, 0 means emit the current number.
 This means that in effect, all numbers are first transformed to a unary representation of n 1's, with a terminating 0.
 As the amount of 1's will equal the maximum number that was sorted, and the amount of 0's will match the amount of numbers totally sorted, this allows the algorithm to calculate the most optimal probability distribution of the alphabet, and use an arithmetic code model that comes extremely close to the theoretically maximum value, even accounting for inefficiencies of the algorithm as it operates in fixed precision.

+## FAQ

+**Q: How is this even possible.**

+A: The amount of entropy required to pick an amount of values out of a set, with no regard for order, is significantly lower than the amount of entropy required to store these values ordered.

+**Q: This algorithm is slow.**

+A: It is as fast as it can be, under these memory constraints.

+**Q: Why would you ever want to use this.**

+A: We do what we must, because we can.

 ## Usage